ocaml/dune/doc/dune-files.rst

    built.

    - with ``(map_workspace_root true)``, dune rewrites references to the workspace root to ``/workspace_root``.
+Starting with version 3.8, in addition, the installation root directory (usually ``~/.opam/<switch>'') is also rewritten to ``/workspace_root``.
-Note that when this mapping is enabled, the debug information produced by the bytecode compiler is incorrect, as the location information is lost.
+     Note that when this mapping is enabled, the debug information produced by the bytecode compiler gives locations relative to the workspace root.
+If the developer chooses a source layout that mirrors the installation layout, then by mapping paths with ``/workspace_root`` replaced by the install root, the installed artifacts (e.g. source files) can be found.
+     This mapping will be done by a combination of an updated ``ocamldebug''' and the new ``dune ocaml debug`` command.
+     However, if the source layout is different than the install layout, this will not work.

    - with ``(map_workspace_root false)``, the references are not rewritten.

    Starting from language version 3.0, the default is ``true``.